CubesAndCubes/anatomize/README.md

 *When using RegExps as token matchers, it's important to always start them with the `^` (Start-of-String) anchor in order to avoid bugs.*

 Next, we create a function that reads our `"NUMBER"` token and from it returns a node for our AST.
-Anatomize's `read()` method takes the type (name registered earlier) of the token that's to be read, and if the type equals that of the next token in the buffer, the method returns a token object containing the token's type and value (the match result) and advances the buffer to the next token.
+Anatomize's `read(type)` method takes the type of the token that's to be read, and if the type equals that of the next token in the buffer, the method returns a token object containing the token's type and value (the match result) and advances the buffer to the next token.
 If the type is unequal, Anatomize throws an error.

 ```javascript
 function NumLiteral() {